 In August 2014, the FASB issued ASU 2014-15, Disclosure of Uncertainties about an Entity's Ability to Continue as a Going Concern (Subtopic 205-40).
-The update will require management to evaluate whether there is substantial doubt about the Company's ability to continue as a going concern, the Company will be required to disclose that fact, along with managements' evaluation of the effectiveness of its plan to alleviate that doubt.
+The update will require management to evaluate whether there is substantial doubt about the Company's ability to continue as a going concern.
+If there is substantial doubt about the Company's ability to continue as a going concern, the Company will be required to disclose that fact, along with managements' evaluation of the effectiveness of its plan to alleviate that doubt.
 The update defines substantial doubt as when it is probable that the Company will be unable to meet its obligations as they become due within one year of the date the financial statements are issued.
 The assessment and disclosure requirements, if applicable, will be required quarterly.
 The update is effective for the annual period ending after December 15, 2016, and for interim and annual periods thereafter.
 The Company does not expect this update to have an impact on the Company's financial statements.